-11.5301 Theory of Architecture I Prerequisite: Nil.
+11.6301 Theory of Architecture 1

 The meaning of design as designation for a purpose: aim, possibilities, acts, fulfilment, the four cornerstones of design around the central idea.
-The nature of corporeal, mental and spiritual influences flowing from man and the cosmos affecting the architectural endeavour.
 The task of composition, the whole and its parts generally.
 Introduction to form and its principal characteristics; the notion of fit.

 Specific studies of measure, extension and size related to architecture.
-The body of man taken in the singular and in the plural, as the basis of sizes in architectural interiors and exteriors.
+The human body taken in the singular and in the plural, as the basis of sizes in architectural interiors and exteriors.
 Subtle connotations of varied spatial extensions.

-Specific studies in compositions in plane and volume.
+Introductory studies in compositions in plane and volume.
 Ordered and systematic relations between whole and part.
-Unity-multiplicity, continuity-alternation; rhythm, proportion.
+Unity multiplicity, continuity - alternation, rhythm, proportion.

-11.5302 Theory of Architecture II
+11.6302 Theory of Architecture 2

 Methodical study of the design process.
 Analysis as means of understanding the fabric of life to be served by architecture.
 Detailed analysis of explicit and implicit human aims and spatial possibilities.
 The architectural idea as the unifying principle of creative synthesis and as contribution to the fabric of life.

 Further studies of the world order: the meaning of place, light, orientation, direction and sequence.
 The natural divisions of space and time, the regular solids, the geometrical order.
 Methodical studies of context and architectural fit by character, size, order, proportion and material selection.

-Specific studies of mental expectations and patterns of behaviour.
-Detailed consideration of mental effects rooted in instinct, emotion, perception, memory, reason, imagination and intention.
+Specific studies of patterns of behaviour.
+Detailed consideration of instinct, emotion, perception, memory, reason, imagination and intention.
 The nature of behaviour - environment relationship, notions of personal space, territory, privacy and crowding.
 Cultural and personal variables.
 The meaning of built environments.

-11.5303 Theory of Architecture III
+11.6303 Theory of Architecture 3

 Systematic and detailed analysis of a complex life-event to be served by architecture.
 Correct and incorrect divisions and separation of parts.
 Recognition of different human roles and experiences.
-The notion of a living whole translated into a built whole.
 Systematic studies of architectural ideas generating appropriate spatial arrangements.
 Detailed quantification of space requirements and material configurations dealing with control of climate, light and sound and with structural and constructional necessities.

-Further studies of form as principle: authority-dependance, completeness-transformation.
-Subtle influences of regions, localities and the cultural milieu.
+Further studies of form as principle: authority - dependence, completeness - transformation.
+Subtle influences of regions localities and the cultural milieu.
 Introduction to the meaning of signs, symbols, styles and trends.
-Introduction to goodness, truth, honesty and beauty in architecture as implicit spiritual aspirations.

 Specific studies in the history of architectural theory from antiquity to the present day.
 Relationship between the theoretical percept, the cultural milieu and architecture as art.
 Careful consideration of the architectural ideas and of their translation into the built fabric by ordered geometrical relations.
 Studies in geometry and design.
-Introduction to the meaning of basic geometrical symbols.
+Introduction to the meaning of basic geometric symbols.

-11.5304 Theory Seminar I C6
+11.6311 Theory Seminar 1

-Exercises in the application of 11.5301 Architectural Theory I related to projects in Studio I.
+Exercises in the application of 11.6301 Theory of Architecture 1 related to projects in Design Studio 1.

-11.5305 Theory Seminar II
+11.6312 Theory Seminar 2

-Prerequisites: 11.5101, 11.5501, 11.5601, 11.5701, three from 11.5203, 11.5304, 11.5504, 11.5604.
+Prerequisites: 11.6101, 11.6501, 11.6601, 11.6701, four from 11.6211, 11.6311, 11.6511, 11.6611, 11.6711.

-Exercises in the application of 11.5302 Architectural Theory II related to projects in Studio II.
+Exercises in the application of 11.6302 Theory of Architecture 2 related to projects in Design Studio 2.

-11.5306 Theory Seminar III
+11.6313 Theory Seminar 3

-Prerequisites: 11.5102, 11.5502, 11.5602, 11.5702, four from 11.5204, 11.5305, 11.5505, 11.5605, 11.5704.
+Prerequisites: 11.6102, 11.6502, 11.6602, 11.6702, four from 11.6212, 11.6312, 11.6512, 11.6612, 11.6712.

-Exercises in the application of 11.5303 Architectural Theory III related to projects in Studio III.
+Exercises in the application of 11.6310 Architectural Theory 3 related to projects in Design Studio 3.